 Hello!
 I’m Zhoujian (ZJ) Zhang (张周健), an assistant professor in the Department of Physics and Astronomy at the University of Rochester.
 Before joining U of R, I was a NASA Sagan Fellow at the University of California, Santa Cruz, and a postdoctoral researcher at the University of Texas at Austin.
 I earned my Ph.D. in Astronomy from the University of Hawai‘i in 2021 and my B.S. in Astronomy from Nanjing University in 2015.

-I lead several observational programs using both space-based telescopes, such as the James Webb Space Telescope (JWST) and Hubble Space Telescope (HST), and ground-based facilities, including Keck, Gemini, the Hobby Eberly Telescope, UKIRT, CFHT, and IRTF.
-I also lead several dedicated research programs, such as the COol Companions ON Ultrawide orbiTS (COCONUTS) and ELemental abundances of Planets and brown dwarfs Imaged around Stars (ELPIS).
+I lead several observational programs using both space-based telescopes, such as the JWST, HST, and ground-based facilities, including Keck, Gemini, the Hobby Eberly Telescope, UKIRT, CFHT, and IRTF.
+I also lead several dedicated research programs, such as the COol Companions ON Ultrawide orbiTS (COCONUTS), ELemental abundances of Planets and brown dwarfs Imaged around Stars (ELPIS), and Ultracool dwarf Science with MachIne LEarning (USMILE)

 My CV is accessible here.